Dr Nick Hood

 - BA, Human Geography, University of Sheffield, 2010

 Nick is a Teaching Fellow in the School of Geography.
-Nick’s teaching covers a wide range of quantitative techniques, specialising in GIS and spatial statistics, with a particular interest in applications in Retail, Politics, Housing and access to a range of services.
+Nick’s teaching covers a wide range of quantitative techniques, specialising in spatial analysis and statistics, with a particular interest in applications in Retail, Politics, Housing and access to a range of services.

 Research groups and institutes

 - Centre for Spatial Analysis and Policy